dtopn/hw/ga/Lab1/README.md

 ====
 Cross-compile
 ----
-1. `source` the enviroment set-up script.
+1. `source` the enviroment setup script.
 2. `cd` into the the `Lab1` directory.
 3. Fire the `make` command.
 4. Copy the binary to the target device.